Almenon/AREPL-vscode/README.md

 > "AREPL.delay": 300,

-delay in ms before executing code after typing
+delay in millaseconds before executing code after typing

 > "AREPL.max_string_length": 70,

-70 fits in 1280 screen
+70 should fit nicely into a 1280 screen

 > "AREPL.restartDelay": 300,

-when restart mode is active we add this to delay to delay longer
+extra delay when programming with a GUI (like turtle).
+Added onto delay.

 > "AREPL.show_to_level": 2